shouvikbj/B.Tech-Final-Year-Project/README.md

 # Repo of B.Tech Final Year Project
 This version is Depreciated.
-newer version available at -
+Newer version available at -
 https://gpappstore.pythonanywhere.com/apk/7